 - If the target NF is AMF, the request may include AMF region, AMF Set, GUAMI.

-- If the target NF is UDR or UDM or AUSF, the request may include UDR Group ID or UDM Group ID or AUSF Group ID respectively.
+- If the target NF is UDR or UDM or AUSF or PCF, the request may include UDR Group ID or UDM Group ID or AUSF Group ID or PCF Group ID respectively.

 NOTE 3: It is assumed that the corresponding NF service consumer is either configured with the corresponding Group ID or it received it via earlier Discovery output.